 1998 American Gold Eagle

-The 1998 Gold Eagle saw mintages for the gold bullion coins soar to new heights.
-The demand was driven by uncertainty surrounding the approach of Y2K, which would continue into the following year.
-The mintage for the 1 oz bullion coin reached the highest level ever at over 1.4 million coins produced.
-Also particularly in demand was the 1/10 oz. size coin, which had a mintage of over 1.3 million.
+A dramatic rise in the levels of gold bullion coin sales began with the 1998 Gold Eagle (Buy on eBay) and would continue into the following year.
+The increased demand was driven by uncertainty surrounding the approach of Y2K, which caused a renewed interest in previous metals.
+The mintage for the 1 oz Gold Eagle bullion coin reached the highest annual ever at over 1.4 million coins produced.
+The 1/10 oz. size coin also experienced particularly strong demand with over 1.3 million coins sold.

-The 1998 Proof Gold Eagles did not experience a rise in demand, but the opposite occurred as mintage sunk.
+The 1998 Proof Gold Eagles (Buy on eBay) did not experience a rise in demand, but the opposite occurred as mintage sunk.
 Temporary lows were reached across several denominations.
-The US Mint offered these collectible proof bullion coins as individual 1 oz, 1/2 oz, 1/4 oz, and 1/10 oz options, as well as a combined Four Coin Set.
+The United States Mint offered these collectible proof bullion coins as individual 1 oz, 1/2 oz, 1/4 oz, and 1/10 oz options, as well as a combined Four Coin Set.
 As with prior years, these proof coins were produced at the West Point Mint and carried the “W” mint mark.

-Despite the higher demand for gold bullion, the price of gold remained relatively flat during the year.
-It started out around the $285 level, rose as high as $315 before falling as low as $275, and then finishing the year at $287.
-The cumulative average price for the year was $294 per ounce.
+Despite the higher demand for gold bullion, the price of gold remained relatively flat throughout the year.
+Gold started out around the $285 level and rose as high as $315 before falling as low as $275.
+The price finished the year at $287.70 per ounce.

 1998 Gold Eagle Specifications